 Simonida Perica Uth

-Simonida Perica Uth comes from a long line of artists, graduating with a BA from the School for Industrial Design, Graphic Department at the University of Fine Arts in Belgrade and an MA in Byzantine Monumental Art.
+Simonida Perica Uth comes from a long line of artists, graduating from the School for Industrial Design, Graphic Department, getting BA from the University of Fine Arts in Belgrade and an MA in Byzantine Monumental Art.
 After moving to the US she designed and executed large events including the Annual Bastille Day Celebrations at the French Embassy in D.C.
 She was a mosaic artist at St. Sophia Cathedral, Washington, DC., serving as the last apprentice to the Master Mosaicist Dimitry Dukas.
 For two years she worked at Dumbarton Oaks, Washington, DC, transferring bibliographical data on Byzantine studies to microfiche, a Harvard-Oxford collaboration.
 In 2007, Simonida was exhibit designer and curator at The Historical Society of Washington D.C. for the exhibit “Wages of War: Bonus Army to Baghdad.”
 Simonida lectured at Goucher College on Jungian psychology and symbolism in art and for the last two decades, has spent much of her time as art director and executive producer of documentaries shown on PBS from which two were awarded National EMMY.

 I adore comparing architecture to the construction of the human body; they both live and give us a glimpse into the secret of what time truly is.
 The changes to the form, how it morphs and develops, and yet there is an exotic memory of the past like visiting an ancient temple.